User interview analysis – turning raw data into insights effectively

 Analyzing user interviews is the most exciting, but also the most messy step when conducting user research.
 It’s exciting because it can reveal eye-opening insights that help to create game-changing products and services.
 At the same time, it’s messy because there is no standard procedure to follow, no objective measure of progress or success and the sheer amount of unstructured data can be paralyzing.

-- The goal of analyzing user interviews
+- Purpose of analyzing user interviews

-- When analysis takes place
+- When to conduct user interview analysis

 - Step by step approach to user interview analysis

-- Common mistakes
+- Common mistakes in analyzing user interviews

 Note: The user interviews we – the founders of Condens – conducted as a basis for our user research tool will serve as an example throughout this article.
 These interviews were with UX researchers, so it’s going to be a bit meta, but also fun :-)

-The goal of analyzing user interviews
+Purpose of analyzing user interviews

 Turn raw data into insights